 From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

-When I stepped into the role of Head of Operations at a Swiss regional bank, the mandate was clear and deliberately time-bound:
+When I stepped into the role of Head of Operations at a Swiss regional bank, the mandate was deliberately time-bound: build a Target Operating Model that would not only improve efficiency, but structurally enable long-term growth:

 Build a new Target Operating Model that would not only improve efficiency, but fundamentally enable the bank’s long-term growth ambition.